ampproject/bentojs.dev/site/en/blog/introducing-bento-component.md

 When using web components, the contents of a component are rendered inside a [Shadow Root](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
 This encapsulates styling, so that your own defined styles are not clobbered by the component's implementation and vice-versa.

-Third-party embeds, such as for embedding a Tweer or an Instagram post, typically require including a script from a vendor's URL.
+Third-party embeds, such as for embedding a Tweet or an Instagram post, typically require including a script from a vendor's URL.
 These scripts may act unexpectedly.
 They may push elements around the page, load additional resources too early, or negatively affect the host document's performance in other ways.
-In cases when they're required, untrusted scripts from a third-party URL **never **run on the document that holds the embed.
+In cases when they're required, untrusted scripts from a third-party URL **never** run on the document that holds the embed.
 They run inside a "proxy frame" which prevents them from interacting with the layout and data on your page.
 Scripts load lazily since they respect the component's <code>[loading](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading)</code> property.

 ## What’s in the box?